istio/istio.io/content/docs/setup/kubernetes/_index.md

    corresponding to your intended use.

-After choosing an option and installing Istio on your cluster, you can deploy your own application or experiment with some of our [tasks](/docs/tasks/) and [examples](/docs/examples/).
+After choosing an option and installing Istio on your cluster, you can deploy your own applications or experiment with some of our [tasks](/docs/tasks/) and [examples](/docs/examples/).

 {{< tip >}}
-If you're running your own application, make sure to check the [requirements for pods and services](/docs/setup/kubernetes/additional-setup/requirements/).
+If you're running your own applications, make sure to check the [requirements for pods and services](/docs/setup/kubernetes/additional-setup/requirements/).
 {{< /tip >}}